 Healthy teeth and gums are very important to the health of your child.
 Teeth must be cleaned to remove food and plaque (plak).
-Plaque is a harmful layer of bacteria on the teeth that can cause cavities.
-To prevent cavities and gum disease, teeth must be brushed every day.
+Plaque is a harmful layer of bacteria on the teeth that can cause cavities (tooth decay).

 Tooth Brushing Tips